SAN FRANCISCO.

 Distance: 564 miles; 900 km.

-Estimated driving time 10 hours 3 breaks.
-Route Evaluation Overview:
+Estimated driving time 10 hours – 3 breaks.

-Main scheme: Leave El Paso (SE), via Highway 10 Fort Stockton Ozona (Davy Crockett Monument) San Antonio.
+Leave El Paso (SE), via Highway 10 – Fort Stockton – Ozona (Davy Crockett Monument) – San Antonio.

 Route: